Wolfchamane/swdbapp/DIARY.md

 4. Deploy static website content into my host provider.

 I know is not the best architecture ever, and maybe it will imply some handicaps.
-But I'll try it out at least once in order to explore if its possible.
+But I'll try it out at least once in order to explore if it's possible.

+## 2025-04-23

+I have been reading a lot about where to deploy the Docker containers.
+My original plan to use Render & Heroku is not going to be a long term solution, due to the limits that Render applies to the free plan.
+Therefore, I think I will go with all at Heroku.

+Meanwhile, I have been improving a bit the code of some specific views & contents.

+I have also though on creating a kind of admin site in order to help to CRUD the database ...